 There are number recurring ingredients that are the secret sauces, so to speak (Yay!
-Alliteration!), of Southeast Asian food.
-The keys to what makes it so addicting in that elusive sometimes slightly haunting way.
+Alliteration!), of Thai and other types of Southeast Asian food.
+These are the keys to what makes it so addicting in that elusive sometimes slightly haunting way.

 Lemongrass is becoming easier to find, and it can be placed in different areas of the supermarket produce aisle—maybe near the ginger or the herbs.
 If you don’t see it, ask for it—it is pale and skinny and tends to hide.
 Make sure to remove the outer harder layers, and the base of the bulb, and the tough top of the stalk, and very finely mince it, as it’s a woody little bit of produce, and needs to be well broken down before using.